fauna/graphql-workshop/content/building/authentication/index.md

 />}}

 {{% notice note %}}
-Notice, we are plugging in the *Signup* component to signup page.
-We do this because it is a good practice not to have API logic in your page level component.
+You plug in the *Signup* component to signup page.
+You do this because it is a good practice not to have API logic in your page level component.
 {{% /notice %}}

 Run the application with npm run dev command and visit [localhost:3000/signup](http://localhost:3000/signup).
 Ensure that the signup page is loading.